jononovo/pyKids2510/assets/chapter1-elements-demo.md

 Completing Mission 1

 ### OBJECTIVE
-> Collect a key and practice using Python dictionary syntax to track your items
+> Learn Python dictionary syntax by collecting keys with `inventory["key"] += 1`

 In this mission, you'll learn to track items using Python's dictionary syntax.
-First, collect the key using `collect()`, then practice adding more keys using dictionary syntax:
+The `inventory` is a Python dictionary that stores item counts.
+Instead of using `collect()`, you'll add items directly using:

 ```python
 inventory["key"] += 1
 ```

-The `inventory` is a Python dictionary that stores item counts.
+Navigate to each key and use this syntax to add it to your inventory.
 This is how real Python programmers track quantities!

 ### SUCCESS CRITERIA
-- Find and collect the key using `collect()`
+- Find both keys on the island
-- Add another key using `inventory["key"] += 1`
+- Use `inventory["key"] += 1` to collect each one
 - Return to base camp facing north

 ### REWARDS